mr7495/arXiv_article_classification/README.md

-# Research Article Classification Using the ArXiv Dataset
+# Research Article Classification Using the arXiv Dataset

 An advanced NLP pipeline for classifying scientific research articles into subject categories using their abstracts.
-This project implements a **Focal SciBERT** model with multi-layer pooling that achieves **72.01% accuracy** and **92.38% Top-3 accuracy** across 56 ArXiv categories, representing a **+4% improvement** over the standard SciBERT baseline through five novel architectural and methodological contributions.
+This project implements a **Focal SciBERT** model with multi-layer pooling that achieves **72.01% accuracy** and **92.38% Top-3 accuracy** across 56 arXiv categories, representing a **+4% improvement** over the standard SciBERT baseline through five novel architectural and methodological contributions.

 ---